Natural, artificial and synthetic fibres:

 ASPARTIC ACID (Helps expel harmful ammonia from the body)

-GLUTAMIC ACID (Considered as a natural "brain food")
+GLUTAMIC ACID (Considered a natural "brain food")

 VALINE (Stimulant of mental vigor and muscular coordination)